jstehli/linux-cfg/arch-22.md

 ### Partition the disk

 Start by using `lsblk` to figure out the label of your disk.
 In my case, I have to do `fdisk /dev/nvme0n1`.
 Then, I create a new GPT table by entering `g`.
-Now, we are ready to create the first partition by entering `n`.
+Now, we are ready to create the first partition.
 We need to create a EFI partition, I use 512 MB for this, to be on the safe side.

     n
     1